 - While there is no minimum requirement for GRE scores, competitive students usually have scores around the 50th percentile or better on the general GRE test (verbal + quantitative)

 - For foreign students, a TOEFL score of 83 on the internet-based exam or at least 6.5 on the IELTS exam (students holding a baccalaureate or advanced degree from an accredited institution in the United States are exempt from this requirement).

 - All applicants must review the research specialties of the departmental faculty to ensure that an area compatible with the student's interest is available.
 Applicants for the PhD program must communicate with a member of the biology faculty prior to admission and receive agreement that the faculty member will serve as the major professor.
 No formal admission to the program can occur without the preliminary acceptance of a mentor.
-Faculty contact information is available at louisville.edu/biology/.
+Faculty contact information is available at louisville.edu/biology.

 Your application will be complete when we have all of the following (final action on an application cannot be taken until all items have been received):

-- Completed application form and application fee;
+- Completed graduate application and application fee;

 - One official transcript of all previous undergraduate and graduate coursework;

-- Official GRE, MCAT or DAT scores;
+- Official GRE scores;

 - Two or more letters of recommendation from persons familiar with your academic performance; and

 - Official TOEFL or IELTS scores (international students).

 - Completed Biology Department Application Form (this is an electronic form sent when completed).

 *For full consideration for financial support, applications should be completed by January 15 for Fall admission.

 |BIOL 601||Graduate Seminar II||1|